RudraveerMandal/POGchain/docs/integration.md

 * the ledger header for the new ledger
 * the transactions that got applied as part of that transition
 * the corresponding transaction results
-* SCP messages recorded by the validator during the consensus round
+* pogcvm messages recorded by the validator during the validation round
 * meta-data describing fine grain changes of ledger entries (creation, updates, deletes)
   * NB: the meta-data presents changes to ledger entries in a simple to process format (old value/new value)